-In what appeared to be a low interest rate and low volatility market and investment environment many brokerage firms and financial advisors, including well-known wirehouse firms such as Merrill Lynch, Morgan Stanley, Wells Fargo, and UBS (among others) have reportedly recommended various options investment strategies to their investor customers as supposedly safe and efficient investment strategies to enhance income from their investment portfolios.
-However, when stock markets turn volatile, these investment strategies can quickly spiral into unexpected investment losses for retail investors.
+In what appeared to be a low-interest rate and low volatility market and investment environment several investment firms and financial advisors, including as Merrill Lynch, Morgan Stanley, Wells Fargo, and UBS (among others) have reportedly recommended various options investment strategies to their investor customers as supposedly safe and efficient investment strategies to enhance income from their investment portfolios.
+However, when stock markets turned volatile, these investment strategies can quickly spiral into unexpected losses for investors.
 Examples of a volatile market in February 2018 and again in the 4th quarter of 2018, may have resulted in unexpected and unnecessary investment losses for some investors.

-Option investment strategies, particularly those strategies involving naked options appear to have been recommended to investors by such well-known brokerage firms like Merrill Lynch, Morgan Stanley, Wells Fargo and UBS (among others).
-While these option investment strategies have reportedly presented some retail investors with opportunities to potentially generate some additional income by engaging in a sophisticated, and relatively complex options investment strategy, some of those investment strategies were also often fraught with unexpected and/or undisclosed risk.
-One such options strategy, marketed in some instances as a yield enhancement strategy (or “YES”), involves writing so-called iron condors through S&P 500 derived option contracts.
-In some instances, investors are steered into such strategies seeking the option premium income, without fully understanding the investment strategy or fully receiving disclosure (or understanding regarding) the material risks associated with such an options trading strategy.
+Option investment strategies, particularly those strategies involving naked options appear to have been recommended to investors by broker-dealers UBS, Wells Fargo, Merrill Lynch, and Morgan Stanley.
+While these option investment strategies have reportedly presented some conservative investors with opportunities to potentially generate some additional income by engaging in a sophisticated, and relatively complex options investment strategy, some of those investment strategies were also often fraught with unexpected and/or undisclosed risk.
+One such options strategy, marketed in several cases as a yield enhancement strategy (or “YES”), which involves writing so-called iron condors options through S&P 500 derived option contracts.
+In many cases, the investors were steered into such strategies seeking additional income, without fully understanding the investment strategy or fully receiving the complete disclosure of the material risks associated with options trading..

 An iron condor options strategy involves writing a series of option contracts, typically all at once or around the same time.
-The iron condor structure entails writing two near money option contracts that are short, in addition to purchasing two deeper out-of-the money option contracts that are long.
-The first component of an iron condor involves selling an out-of-the money put (short put), while simultaneously selling an out-of-the money call (short call).
-When implementing this first component of an iron condor — the investor is essentially betting that between now and expiration, SPX’s trading will remain range-bound between the two option strike prices — thereby ensuring that the naked option contracts will expire worthless and the investor will profit from the option premium earned.
+The iron condor structure entails writing two near money option contracts that are short, in addition to purchasing two deeper out-of-the-money option contracts that are long.
+The first component of an iron condor involves selling an out-of-the-money put (short put), while simultaneously selling an out-of-the-money call (short call).
+When implementing this first component of an iron condor — the investor is essentially betting that between now and expiration, SPX’s trading will remain range-bound between the two option strike prices — thereby ensuring that the naked option contracts will expire worthlessly and the investor will profit from the option premium earned.

 In recognition of the substantial risks associated with short naked option contracts, the iron condor strategy involves a second component for purposes of risk mitigation.
-Specifically, the second part of an iron condor strategy involves buying a further out-of-the money put contract, as well as buying a further out-of-the money call contract.
+Specifically, the second part of an iron condor strategy involves buying further out-of-the-money put contract, as well as buying a further out-of-the-money call contract.
 Thus, while the first two legs of the iron condor involve two extremely risky short naked options, the third and fourth legs of the iron condor seek to mitigate that risk with less risky long SPX options.
 Collectively, these four options trades, or legs, make up an iron condor strategy.

-Unfortunately, some investors get steered into unsuitable and risky option investment strategies without receiving full disclosure from their financial advisor concerning the significant risks embedded in options investing and/or hedging strategies.
+Unfortunately, many investors were steered into unsuitable and risky option investment strategies without receiving full disclosure from their stockbroker concerning the significant risks embedded in options investing.
 Investors who have sustained unexpected or unnecessary losses in connection with these or similar options investing may be able to recover their losses.
 In some cases, the recommendation by a broker or financial advisor may have lacked a reasonable basis in the first instance, or if the nature of the investment — including its risk components — were not properly disclosed or were otherwise misrepresented.

 Contact Our Investment Fraud Attorneys IF Your Options trading strategy resulted in unexpected or unnecessary losses.